 - processing your application

-- in some instances, determining if we need to place your coverage with another insurer or a reinsurer
+- in some instances, determining if we need to pool the risk associated with your policy or cede such risk to a reinsurer

 - issuing your policy